Benchmarks

 The detail

 Revenue per provider is the cleanest single benchmark of provider productivity, but the right comparison depends on specialty.
 MGMA Provider Compensation and Production Survey reports median collections per FTE physician of approximately: family medicine $650K, internal medicine $700K, pediatrics $580K, OB/GYN $1.1M, orthopedics $1.7M, dermatology $1.2M, cardiology $1.3M, gastroenterology $1.6M.
-Mid-level providers typically generate 50 to 75 percent of physician revenue at lower compensation, which is why properly leveraged NPs and PAs can lift practice profitability.
+Mid-level providers typically generate 50 to 75 percent of physician revenue at lower compensation, which is why well-utilized NPs and PAs can lift practice profitability.
 Dental: general dentistry $700K to $1.1M per dentist, orthodontics $900K to $1.4M, oral surgery $1.2M to $2M.
 PT: $200K to $350K per FTE clinician.
-The biggest leverage on revenue per provider is schedule density, no-show rate, and complete billing of every encounter, not provider speed.
+The biggest drivers of revenue per provider are schedule density, no-show rate, and complete billing of every encounter, not provider speed.

 Source: MGMA Compensation Data